CucumisSativus/static-typing-in-python/slides.md

 send_email(Employee("email", "employee_id"))
 ```
 ---
+## Structural polymorphism

 * You can define polymorphic relation basing on the structure
 * You dont need to modify the type - you can use classes from libraries
+* Great for modeling data and extracting common data pieces from unrelated types

 ---
 ### Structural polymorphism done wrong